NBC UNIVERSAL – OLYMPICS

-Media Links’ MD8000 Video over IP transmission technology was implemented as the high quality transport technology platform for the 2014 World Cup event.
-A total of 24,400 minutes, approximately 406 hours of television transmissions were managed under demanding conditions throughout the games.
+Media Links’ MD8000 Video over IP transmission technology was implemented as the high quality transport technology platform for many World Cup events.
 The Media Links solutions provided 100% uptime and zero packet loss of all TV signals.
 This extraordinary task was due to a combination of Media Link’s advanced technology, an experienced Media Links support team and customer technical team, as well as the expertise of system integrators, VIDI, a long-time Media Links partner.

 2014 ASIAN GAMES

 The Media Global Links MD8000 video over IP media transport solutions was installed and deployed in 17 venues throughout the Incheon Metropolitan Area to facilitate the live broadcasts and content transmission throughout the 2014 Asian Games.
 The MD8000 family addressed the need for carriers to connect directly to IP networks for long-haul, multiple-wavelength transport links, which resulted in significant cost savings.